blade-lang/nyssa/docs/package-layout.md

   > **NOTE:**
   > If your packages adheres to Blade standard multiline comment
   > documentation format as shown in the Blade standard library
-  > dcumentation, your package documentation will be expanded to include
+  > documentation, your package documentation _may_ be expanded to include
   > such documentations.
 - `nyssa.json`: The Nyssa package configuration script.
 - `tests`: This directory contains unit, integration and all types